 The Legend of the White Horse

-According to local legend, the white horse was created by King Alfred the Great to commemorate his victory over the Danes in AD 878.
-The story goes that after defeating the Danes, King Alfred commissioned the horse to be carved into the hill as a symbol of his kingdom’s triumph.
-However, there is no concrete evidence to support this theory, and many believe that the horse was created much earlier.
+Local legend has it that King Alfred the Great commissioned the Westbury White Horse to mark his victory over the Danes in AD 878.
+The tale suggests that after his triumph, King Alfred ordered the horse to be carved into the hill as a symbol of his kingdom’s success.
+However, this theory is not backed by concrete evidence, and many historians believe the horse’s creation occurred later.

 The Prehistoric Origins